 In the semester immediately following the successful completion of comprehensive examinations (or when next offered), a student shall enroll and successfully complete POLS 901 in which the student will write and defend a dissertation prospectus.
 Among other things, the prospectus shall identify the research question and hypotheses, the topic's relevance, how it is addressed in the literature, and the methodology to be employed.
 Evaluation shall be based on the clarity and thoroughness of the written and oral defense, and the potential of the dissertation to make a contribution to the field.

 Students shall demonstrate to the satisfaction of the examining committees thorough knowledge of the two areas of specialization in which they are examined and the ability to develop cogent and coherent arguments.
 Core seminars are the starting point in preparation for comprehensive examinations.
 Comprehensive examinations shall not, however, be limited to the content of core seminars.
 Students should inquire with faculty in the respective fields and who write the examinations regarding the content to be covered in comprehensive examinations.

-Masters comprehensive examinations shall be written, in-class, closed-book examinations administered on two designated days (8:30 to 4:30 p.m.) during a two week examination period.
+Masters comprehensive examinations shall each be open-book, take-home examinations 9 hours in length that are administered on two days (one for each subfield) during a two week examination period.